 Water resourcing requirements for a GSS project are minimal, as there is no process or activities that require a steady supply of water.
 In the operational phase, water would need to be sourced on the long term to meet the domestic needs of about 16 - 20 people and the daily requirement would be about 8.4 KLD.
 The water requirement during the construction phase is expected to be more intense - an estimated amount of 10-12 KLD (including provision for domestic water supply to labourers of approx. 2 KLD) and about 3-4 KLD during the rest of the construction period.
 It is estimated that the civil works would be completed within 1 year and the construction phase would last 2 years.
+In the operational phase, water would need to be sourced on the long term to meet the domestic needs of about 16 - 20 people and the daily requirement would be about 8.4 KLD.

-With no nearby source or provision to provide piped or treated water from a surface water being present, the project would depend on extraction of ground water resources, using a bore well, to be dug at site.
-The bore well would be planned to extract water from the deeper aquifers, the level of ground water development in the Chakulia Block is 10% (expected yield of 18 m3/hr, and with an anticipated drawdown of 13.64 m) should be sufficient to meet the water requirement of the Chakulia GSS during the short to medium term.
-The neighboring settlements source water using dug wells and tube wells and both of them utilize the shallow, near shallow aquifers; so, there is expected to be no conflicting demands on ground water resources.

-Considering the amount of water planned to be sourced, the limited spatial extent which would be impacted and the sensitivity of the resource, the significance of the project's impact on water resources can be considered to be minimal.
+With no nearby source or provision to provide piped or treated, the project would depend on extraction of ground water resources, using a bore well, to be dug at site.
+The bore well would be planned to extract water from the deeper aquifers which are at the level of 80 to 200 m.
+As per CGWB report (2013), the level of ground water development in the Panki Block is 32 percent.
+However, this is considered to be sufficient to meet the water requirement of the Panki GSS during the short to medium term.
+The neighbouring settlements source water using dug wells and tube wells and both of them utilize the shallow, near shallow aquifers; so, there is expected to be limited demands on ground water resources.
+Considering the amount of water planned to be sourced, the limited spatial extent which would be impacted and the sensitivity of the resource, the significance of the project's impact on water resources can be considered to be minor.

-6.1.5 Impact on Biological Environment
+Impact on Biological Environment

-As discussed earlier, there are few shrubs and herbs within the site.
-Site preparation will involve removal of the shrubs and herbs present at site which will cause change in the modified habitat within the site leading to a loss of floral biodiversity at local level.
+As discussed earlier, there are few matured trees within the proposed GSS site.
+Site preparation will involve removal of the trees, shrubs and herbs present at site from the site, which will cause change in the modified habitat within the site leading to a loss of floral biodiversity at local level.

-Faunal species that have high probability of occurrence within the site include amphibians (Common toad), reptiles (lizards and snakes), birds (House crow, Common sparrow, Common myna, Drongo, doves, parakeets, kites etc.) and mammals (Indian Grey mongoose, squirrel, rat etc.).
-Removal of vegetation from the site can adverse on residential burrowing faunal species viz. reptiles (lizards and snakes), ground roosting birds (sparrows, pigeon, doves etc.) and mammals (mongoose, rat etc.).
-In most cases however it has been observed that faunal species to migrate to other local habitats which are adjacent, if the land affected is not very large.
+Faunal species that have high probability of occurrence within the site include amphibians (Common toad), reptiles (lizards and snakes), birds (crow, sparrow, myna, drongo, doves, parakeets, kites etc.) and mammals (mongoose, squirrels etc.).
+Removal of vegetation from the site can have adverse impact on residential burrowing faunal species viz. reptiles (lizards and snakes), ground roosting birds (sparrows, pigeon, doves etc.) and mammals (mongoose, rat etc.).
+Occurrence of common leopard and striped hyaena are reported from the study area, which are 'Vulnerable' and 'Near Threatened' respectively as per IUCN Classification (Version 2018-1).
+Indian monitor and Common leopard are reported in the study area, which are Schedule I species as per the Wildlife Protection Act, 1972.
+Movement of common leopard, striped hyaena etc. were not reported by the locals within the GSS site and immediate vicinity.
+In most cases, however it has been observed that faunal species to migrate to other local habitats which are adjacent, if the land affected is not very large.